octo-technology/tezos-academy/src/Chapters/ChapterMaps/course.md

 # Chapter 10 : Maps

-<dialog character="pilot">Ok it's time to open our star map and decide where we want to go.</dialog>
+<dialog character="pilot">Ok it's now time to open our star map and decide where we want to go.</dialog>

 Maps are a data structure which associate values of the same type to values of the same type.
 The former are called key and the latter values.
 Together they make up a binding.
 An additional requirement is that the type of the keys must be comparable, in the Michelson sense.